KilledByAPixel/LittleJS/FAQ.md

 this.tileInfo = spriteAtlas.player.frame(animationFrame);
 ```

+### A thin row of pixels from neighboring tiles are bleeding in the sides of some sprites.

+Pixel bleeding can occur when rendering tiles from a spritesheet due to sub-pixel inaccuracies or texture sampling issues.
+There are two effective ways to resolve this:

+1. Use tileFixBleedScale, which works by shrinking all tiles slightly.
+Start by setting tileFixBleedScale to .5, this should eliminate the issue.

+2. Add padding to the spritesheet by modifying it so each tile has 1 pixel of padding around it.
+Use the padding setting in the tile function to account for the padding when creating your tiles.

 ### How do I control the camera in LittleJS?

 LittleJS uses a world space rendering system, so objects can move independently of the camera.